youssef-mansor/TheAgentCompany/workspaces/base_image/NPC.md

     3. Set `BOT_URL` as the rocketchat URL.
 We already host it on ogma server.
 You can use the default value
     4. Set `BOT_NAME` and `BOT_PASSWORD` as the NPC you want to simulate.
     5. Change the `scenarios.json` file to your customized setting.
 See here for [guideline](./NPC_GUIDELINE.md).
-    6. TODO: We will working on provide more predefined NPCs for choice

 The following is a dockerfile example, you can use it build a npc example and run it.
 ```Dockerfile